-A double chin can appear for a number of reasons, typically due to weight gain, skin laxity, genetics, or normal aging.
-In less frequent instances, a double chin may even point to a medical concern or may be the result of experiencing side effects of a medication.
+A double chin can appear for several reasons, typically due to weight gain, skin laxity, genetics, or normal aging.
+In less frequent instances, a double chin may even point to a medical concern or may be the result of experiencing side effects of medication.
 If you experience concerns related to your thyroid, kidneys, cortisol levels (such as with Cushing’s Syndrome) or something similar, speak with your provider to rule out larger issues that could be contributing to your double chin.

 That being said, there are many ways to treat a double chin and restore a balance to your facial shape.
 The options span a wide range – from lifestyle choices to surgeries.
 Read on to discover which options will best suit your needs.

 Double Chin Reduction & Treatment: Kybella, Surgery, Exercises, & More

 Kybella® Kybella® is an FDA approved prescription medication that works to dissolve unwanted pockets of fat to reduce your double chin and refine your neck contours.
 It is an injectable medication that is currently only indicated for use underneath the chin, however, some people have found Kybella® injections successful in reducing fat in areas such as the stomach, the hard-to-get-rid-of back rolls, and the tricky areas above the knees and elbows.
 You will likely need multiple Kybella® injections, but its fat-dissolving results are permanent, and the injections themselves require only a 15-20 minute time commitment.